NigelRenaud/rubyintro/readme.md

 There are two magics going on here -
 1. `link_to` is a method available in Rails views that create anchor tags.
 The first argument is the text that will be displayed in the link.
 The second is the href for the link.
 2. `dinos_path` is a url helper method that returns the about path, or rather, the path that will resolve to the dinosaur route defined in our routes controller.

+#### Bonus magic!!!
+Today we were writing our own files and controller.
+There is a generator for it `rails g controller <ControllerName> <actions you need in your controller>` Play around, add some more routes and controllers for our dinos app ;)